-Five crew members perished in this incident which was one of several containership disasters that have happened in recent history..
+Five crew members perished in this incident which was one of several maritime disasters which have container ships in recent history..